allenpavlovich/gen-ai-midterm-project/data/markdown_clean_final/people_shahbaz-chaudhary-ma.md

 Instructor; Manager of Data Science, Charles Schwab

-Shahbaz Chaudhary has over fifteen years of experience developing software systems for financial companies, with a recent focus on trading systems.
+Shahbaz Chaudhary has over fifteen years of experience developing software systems for financial companies, specializing, most recently, in trading systems.
 His free and open-source tools are widely used on Wall Street.
-Three years ago, he transitioned to data science.
-He earned a Master of Science in Analytics from the University of Chicago, where his team received top honors for their capstone project.
-He currently works at Charles Schwab as a manager of data science.
+Three years ago, he made the switch to data science.
+He graduated from the University of Chicago’s Master of Science in Analytics program, where his team won top honors for their capstone project.
+He is currently working at Charles Schwab as a manager of data science.